noxdafox/pebble/doc/index.rst

     .. class:: Task

-       Functions decorated by *Asynchronous* and *Concurrent* decorators, once called, will return a *Task* object.
+       Functions decorated by *asynchronous* and *concurrent* decorators, once called, will return a *Task* object.
        *Task* objects are handlers to the ongoing jobs within spawned threads and processes.

        .. data:: id